Delivery management

 -

 The schedule does not cover the complete scope.
 The critical path is not being managed.
 The schedule is not being used to support management action.
 Progress assessed on time spent.
-No contingency.
+No remaining schedule contingency.

 Cost and finance